syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/stepper-flow.md

 ## Linear flow

 When the `linear` property is set to `true`, it enables a linear progression.
-In this mode, users move through steps sequentially, one after the other maintaining a fixed order.
+You can move through steps one after another.
 By default, the `linear` property value is `false`.

 ## Non-Linear flow

-In non-liner flow, the users have the flexibility to skip or complete steps in any order they prefer.
+In non-liner flow, the users can skip or complete steps in any order they like.

 ## Configure activeStep

 The `activeStep` in the Stepper represents the step currently in the focus or selected by the user.

-When users interact with the Stepper, the `activeStep` indicates the progress within the sequence of steps.
-The activeStep dynamically changes as users navigate through the steps, helping to maintain a user-centric and intuitive experience.
+You can set the active step of the stepper by assigning a value to the activeStep property.
 By default the `activeStep` is `0`.